segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift-ios/swift_destination_plugins.md

 strat: swift
 ---

-Analytics-Swift leverages its timeline/plugin architecture to support sending data to bundled SDKs when a Cloud Mode connection is not possible.
-Destination Plugins are similar to traditional "Device Mode" integrations available in Analytics-iOS in that Segment will make calls directly to the destination tool’s API from the device.
-However, Destination Plugins are exponentially more customizable, giving you the ability to control and enrich your data at a much more granular level on the device itself.
-Analytics-Swift currently supports the following Destination Plugins:
+Analytics-Swift uses its timeline/plugin architecture to support sending data to bundled SDKs when a Cloud Mode connection is not possible.
+Destination Plugins are similar to traditional Device Mode integrations available in Analytics-iOS in that Segment makes calls directly to the destination tool’s API from the device.
+However, Destination Plugins are more customizable, giving you the ability to control and enrich your data at a much more granular level on the device itself.

+Analytics-Swift supports the following Destination Plugins:

 <div class="destinations-catalog">
 <div class="destinations-catalog__section markdown" id="{{ category | slugify }}">